milvus-io/knowhere/README.md

 ## System Requirements

 All Linux distributions are available for Knowhere development.
-However a majority of our contributor worked with Ubuntu or CentOS systems, with a small portion of Mac (both x86_64 and Apple Silicon) contributors.
+However, a majority of our contributor worked with Ubuntu or CentOS systems, with a small portion of Mac (both x86_64 and Apple Silicon) contributors.
 If you would like Knowhere to build and run on other distributions, you are more than welcome to file an issue and contribute!

 Here's a list of verified OS types where Knowhere can successfully build and run:

-- Debian/Ubuntu
-- CentOS
+- Ubuntu 18.04
 - MacOS (x86_64)
 - MacOS (Apple Silicon)